 I am not asking for Disney and/or Pixar to remove the movie from theaters, nor am I asking them to change the movie to get rid of the strobing lights (though they certainly can if they want to!).
 I would like for these companies as well as movie theaters to issue a warning to guests purchasing tickets that this movie has a significant amount of strobing lights that can cause adverse health effects, especially in young children.
 Families have the right to be able to make informed decisions about movies and to determine if this is safe for their children to watch.

 Update June 19

 After this post went viral, Disney/Pixar sent a notice to theaters asking them to put up a sign warning guests about the flashing light scenes!
-This is amazing and I am so glad they listened to me and hundreds of others who helped to get this message across.
+Thank you Disney for listening to the needs of your customers!

 Should I see Incredibles 2?

-This post is not a call to boycott Incredibles 2, or any other Disney/Pixar movies- after all, Pixar did create a visually impaired character I could relate to, which you can read more about here.
-Despite the large amount of strobe lights, my family and I really enjoyed watching Incredibles 2, and thought that the script was brilliant, with the movie being very well done.
+This post is not a call to boycott Incredibles 2, or any other Disney/Pixar movies.
+Despite the large amount of strobe lights, my family and I really enjoyed watching Incredibles 2.
+We thought that the script was brilliant, with the movie being very well done.
 If it wasn’t for the large amount of strobes, we would give it a 10/10.
 However, due to the amount of flashing/strobe lights, I recommend carefully considering whether to watch this movie or not, especially if you have young children.